vishhvaan/eve-pi/README.md

   - Replicate functionality of a morbidostat/chemostat/turbidostat
   - Vesatile & easily modifiable for different purposes

-It was meant to be used for the study of population dynamics and evolution.
+This device is meant to be used for the study of population dynamics and evolution.

 # Build it!
 Head over to [Start Building] folder to find the 3D stls and circuit schematics (along with KiCAD project).